Akshai-krishna-2003/AstroConnect/README.md

 This project is being developed collaboratively by two professionals:

-- **Lead Software Engineer & System Architect:** Responsible for backend development, API integration, database management, and business logic implementation.
+- **Lead Software Engineer & System Architect:** Responsible for backend development, API integration, database management, and business logic implementation along with UI development.
-- **UI/UX Designer & Performance Optimization Engineer:** Enhances UI aesthetics, optimizes performance, and ensures seamless user experience.

 ---